annotation/stam/README.md

 }
 ```

-Serialisation relies on the availability of identifiers.
+Serialisation relies on the availability of public identifiers.
 When identifiers are
 not assigned by the user, implementations *MUST* assign arbitrary identifiers if and only
 if the instances are referenced from elsewhere.